erturkeryavuz/erturkeryavuz/README.md

-# 👋 Hi, I'm Ertürk Eryavuz.
+# 👋 Hi, I'm Ertürk Eryavuz

 🚀 Exploring the world of software development and open-source collaboration
 🎯 Passionate about creating impactful projects and solving challenging problems